What does 5% page coverage mean?

 So what does 5% page coverage look like?

-Again, going back to the ML1210D3 toner example, if you printed out something like this every single time, or averaged this amount, you should expect to get around 2500 pages from your cartridge based on Samsung’s calculations.
+Again, going back to the Samsung toner example, if you printed out something like this every single time, or averaged this amount, you should expect to get around 2500 pages from your cartridge based on Samsung’s calculations.

-Some people don’t realise just how little 5% actually is.
-But if you take this into consideration when reading what your cartridges’ duty cycle/page yield is, you’ll appreciate that it is really only a rough estimate.
+Some people don’t realise just how little 5% is.
+But if you take this into consideration when reading what your cartridges’ duty cycle/page yield is, you’ll appreciate that it is only a rough estimate.

 Ok, so it’s going to be difficult to average 5%.
 But there are a few things that you can do to help make that toner go just that little bit further.